mrporterphysics/mrporterphysics.github.io/Presentations/ES Presentations/weather/weatherslids.md

 ## Cloud Formation

 <!--
-PHASE GOAL: Students explain why clouds form (rising air cools adiabatically until reaching dew point) and use the lapse-rate graph to find cloud base altitude.
+PHASE GOAL: Students explain why clouds form (rising air cools adiabatically until reaching dew point) and use the lapse-rate idea to estimate cloud base altitude.
+NOTE: 2024 ESRT no longer has the cloud base altitude graph.
+Concept still tested; lookup is not.
 -->

 ---